 Roger’s Kitchen

 When the legendary Mango Room – a firm favourite with the likes of Prince and Samuel L Jackson – closed down after nearly two decades, it left a Caribbean-shaped hole in the London dining scene that seemed almost impossible to fill.
 That is, until Roger’s Kitchen opened up in 2020 – helmed by the Mango Room’s former head chef Roger Shakes, it’s brought a fresh slice of Caribbean cool to Camden Road.
-On the menu you’ll find refined takes on old favourites like curry goat, jerk chicken, rice n’ peas and fried plantain, as well as dishes like pan fried snapper fillet with green pepper sauce and sea bass marinated with coconut milk.
+On the menu you’ll find refined takes on old favourites like curry goat, jerk chicken and fried plantain, as well as dishes like pan fried snapper fillet with green pepper sauce and sea bass marinated with coconut milk.
 Naturally, the bar is well-stocked with a healthy selection of rums – tell the bartender what you’d like and they’ll knock something up to suit your mood.

 71 Camden Road, Camden, London NW1 9EU